 I’m really proud of how James’ hat turned out, mostly because crafting isn’t really his thing, and if he could have done this whole project on his computer, he would!
 But he showed lots of resilience and determination, even staying up late two nights to finish coats of paint.
 He really enjoyed the painting and the paper mache (although I didn’t enjoy finding his used paintbrushes, or where he decorated our white hallway with blue paint!)
 He didn’t enjoy the fiddly bits!

 Lily’s Bunny Ears Easter Bonnet (aged 8)

-Lily definitely needs an award for most coats of paint on one project!
-The flowers petals she cut individually out of felt and we stuck together – we were both really happy with how they turned out.
+Lily definitely needs an award for the most coats of paint on one project!
+The flower petals she cut individually out of felt and we stuck together – we were both really happy with how they turned out.

 Her dad helped her cut the bunny ears out of cardboard – even I struggled to cut, the card was so thick!
 We covered the ears in the soft fur fabric from the scrap store and Lily used the hot glue gun to glue the pink felt to the fur.

 Lily worked really hard on her hat, most of the time working independently with us only helping to cut and to supervise/help with the hot glue gun and a little bit of paper mache help from Amy.
 She did a fantastic job of covering all the holes with the paper mache which was fiddly, and she persisted with painting even when she was the only one working on her project and everyone else was playing.

 I was surprised that Amy chose a Batman hat!
 It was the first one that caught her eye, and she refused to consider any other.
 I did suggest a unicorn hat the next day, and we nearly had it planned, but realised that we had only bought yellow/black/blue/pink paint and would struggle to make a unicorn from those colours!